noahbaculi/desk-control-panel/README.md

 - Speaker channels (left and right)
 - 3 x USB power

-> The HDMI switches and the USB hub switch are existing standalone devices so these will be controlled by buttons directly with the ESP32 monitoring for observability.
+> The HDMI switches and the USB hub switch are existing standalone devices so these will be controlled by buttons directly without the MCU.
 The USB power switches will be controlled directly by the ESP32.

 #### HDMI Switch